Determining the Weighted Average Cost of Capital

 However, while discounting on the basis of an interest rate would adjust an award for the fact that future losses to the business are paid in advance, it would not adjust the award for fact that the future losses are subject to uncertainty.
 It is not reasonable or fair to recompense, dollar for dollar, uncertain future losses with a certain payment today.
 A fair compensation in respect of future years’ lost earnings must incorporate an adjustment to reflect the uncertain character of those future earnings.

-The discipline of financial economics has established a procedure to convert forecasted future cash flows of a business to an equivalent present-day value, to reflect both the passage of time and the uncertainty of those future cash flows.
-The procedure is to calculate, by analysis of financial market data, the cost of capital of the business, and more specifically the WACC.
-The WACC is a blend of the firm’s cost of debt (interest) and cost of equity, the average being weighted by the proportions (or ‘weights’) of debt and equity financing available to the firm.
+The discipline of financial economics has established a procedure to convert forecast future cash flows of a business to an equivalent present-day value, to reflect both the passage of time and the uncertainty of those future cash flows.
+The procedure is to calculate, by analysis of financial market data, the cost of capital of the business and, more specifically, the WACC.
+The WACC is a blend of the firm’s cost of debt (interest) and cost of equity, the average being weighted by the proportions (or weights) of debt and equity financing available to the firm.

 The WACC is built up from a number of inputs, or components.
 One of the components is the prevailing (risk-free) interest rate; the inclusion of this component will account in the completed financial damages calculation for the time value of money in the economy.
 Other components of the WACC are concerned with the volatility and riskiness of business investment; the inclusion of these components will ensure that the completed financial damages assessment accounts for the uncertainty associated with a business’s future earnings.
 The components of the WACC are discussed in detail later in this chapter.